elghfz/pocketcloset/README.md

 <img src="./demo/collectioneditingdemo.gif" alt="Collection editing demo" width="400" />

-## 💡 Roadmap
+## 🚀 Roadmap
-- **Integrated Background Remover**: Automatically remove backgrounds from clothing images.
+- **Integrated Background Remover**: Automatically remove backgrounds from clothing images
-- **Settings Panel**: Customize your app experience with a new settings panel.
+- **Settings Panel**: Centralized panel for handling different settings (and features as they get added)
+- **Custom Themes**: Different color accents, banners for collections, etc...
+- **Backup and restore**: Back up your Pocket Closet to a local file for safekeeping
+- **Cloud Sync** : support for automatic syncing via your preferred cloud provider
+- **Web app** : Access your Pocket Closet through a web interface that syncs to your phone app

 ## 🛠️ Installation
 1. Clone the repository.